When planning retirement, make sure your money lasts as long as you do!

-The fact that a portfolio must maintain a growth level of over 2.8% to keep the offset of withdrawals presents a serious problem.
-Most portfolios contain a blend of bonds and common stocks and some bank products, the question remains; over the length of the average retirement period (21 years according to AARP study) can the portfolio maintain itself or is principle invaded?
+The fact that a portfolio must maintain a growth level of over 2.8% to keep the offset of withdrawals presents a severe problem.
+Most portfolios contain a blend of bonds and common stocks, and some bank products, and the question remains; over the length of the average retirement period (21 years according to AARP study) can the portfolio maintain itself or is principal invaded?

 Plus Volatility: Volatility, as described here, refers to the actual current volatility of a financial instrument for a specified period.
 It is instability of a financial instrument based on historical prices over the specified period with the last observation the most recent price.
 (Wikipedia)

 Now the tricky part and the argument over bait and switch.
-Many marketing advertisements offer the 7% but I the fine print they include the fact it is 7% not as yield but as growth in an account that can only be removed via income, income over an extended period of time.
+Many marketing advertisements offer the 6% but in the fine print they include the fact it is 6% not as yield but as growth in an account that can only be removed via income, income over an extended period.

 I have seen the ads, and so have you, they are bordering on misleading the public, but the “devil is in the details” is it not?

 So why not agree that income needed in retirement is long term?
-Given that fact, let’s look at the details, the factors used in conjunction with the guaranteed 7%.
-Our assumption is a retirement at age 65. (http://www.ssa.gov/oact/STATS/table4c6.html)
+Given that fact, let’s look at the details, the factors used in conjunction with the guaranteed 6%.
+Our assumption is retirement at age 65. http://www.ssa.gov/oact/STATS/table4c6.html

 Life expectancy for males is 17.6 years, and women are 20.2 years.
 An interesting fact becomes evident.